Sulam English

 Graphic Novel or Sports-Related

-• American Born Chinese, Gene Luen Yang (Required for Berman English 9th graders/ graphic novel)
+• American Born Chinese, Gene Luen Yang (*required for incoming 9th graders enrolled in Berman English)

 • Dragon Hoops, Gene Luen Yang (graphic novel)